top of page

 The verb 'accommodate' has its roots in the Latin word 'accommodare,' which is a combination of 'ad' (to) and 'commodus' (convenient or suitable).
 This etymological origin encapsulates the essence of the word, as it involves making adjustments or providing convenience to suit the needs, preferences, or requirements of someone or something.
 As the term evolved through Old French and Middle English, it retained this sense of adaptability and convenience, becoming a versatile word used to describe the act of providing or making adjustments to ensure compatibility and comfort.
 The etymology of 'accommodate' thus emphasizes its historical connection to the idea of making things suitable and convenient for others.

-Quiz: Find the meaning of the verb accommodate:
+Find the correct meaning of the verb accommodate:

 Try Again!